-And if all goes well with your health as you age, then you’re going to be in post-menopause for another 25-30 years hopefully!
-Since life-expectancies have been improving steadily in many western countries, research on our ageing has been gathering momentum over the past decade.
+Since life-expectancies have been improving steadily in many western countries, research on ageing has been gathering momentum over the past decade.
 I’m pleased that it has.
-You see, how well women are ageing matters and ‘how’ we are ageing, starts in our menopause transition.
-The time of our life that focuses us mainly on our reproductive changes, but as I learnt myself, there is so much more going on all around our body during and immediately after our periods cease.
-What’s going on is all to do with the ageing of our immune system, lungs, heart and blood vessels.
+You see, how well women are ageing matters and ‘how’ we are ageing, starts in our menopause transition, which is the gateway to our biological ageing.

 Longevity researchers who study ageing and health have contributed huge amounts of knowledge to the understanding of ‘how’ we age.
 One of these researchers is Australian, Professor Garry Egger, who is known around the world as one of the pioneers of Lifestyle Medicine.
 I first heard Professor Egger at a health and ageing conference in Australia when doing my PhD.
 I was fascinated with his insights into the powerful connection between our health, inflammation and ageing.
 It was from him, that I first heard the term ‘Inflammaging’.

 Suddenly my aching knees, sore muscles, changing gut health, mood swings and weight gain during my menopause transition, began to make a whole lot of sense.